Prateek07-Kumar/ElectroScope_EV_Trends_in_India/README.md

 - **Karnataka:** High EV sales and penetration rate, but relatively fewer charging stations.
 Despite fewer stations, Karnataka has managed a high penetration rate, suggesting other factors might be supporting EV adoption.

 - **Tamil Nadu:** Moderate EV sales and penetration rate with fewer charging stations.
-The ratio is higher than Gujarat, indicating better infrastructure relative to the number of EVs but lower overall numbers compared to Maharashtra and Karnataka.
+The ratio is higher than in Gujarat, indicating better infrastructure relative to the number of EVs but lower overall numbers compared to Maharashtra and Karnataka.

 - **Gujarat:** Moderate EV sales and penetration rate with the lowest number of charging stations per EV.
 This could indicate that the charging infrastructure might be a limiting factor for higher EV adoption.